A problem that affects every Indian family

 India never collects.

-For generations, the Indian family has lived below its means, delayed gratification, and quietly accumulated — for the people they love.
-And yet, every year, a staggering amount of that accumulated sacrifice simply disappears.
+Every year, a staggering amount of what India saves disappears.
 Not because it was lost.
 Because no one knew where to find it.

 01 / fragmentation